Project Description | Research Objectives | Summary of Funding | Publications/Report Updates | Useful Links

 Project Description:

 The Barley CP is organized around four of the Research Areas (RA) outlined in the USWBSI Action Plan.
-A set of 10 objectives are established within these four RA.
+A set of 14 objectives are established within these four RAs that the CP will address either directly or indirectly via coordination with these other RAs.

 II.
 Gene Discovery and Engineering Resistance (GDER)